levany/Levan_Snax_AirHockey_Interview/Readme.txt

    when it finished doing on thing it does the other thing, and rests a little in between (and in the very beggining or a round)

-9. Scoring :
+10. Scoring :

- - there is a Score Controller that recives an event when you make a goal, and adds score to the player
+ - there is a Score Controller that recives an event when you score a goal, and adds score to the player

- - the amount of points a goal is worth, and the amount of points to win the game, is stored in a settings file (scriptable object) called "App Settings" and is configurable
+ - the amount of points a goal is worth, and the amount of points you need to win the game, are configurable and are stored in a settings file (scriptable object) called "AppSettings"

  - there is also a score HUD - a world space canvas, on the game table.

- - thre is also a ScoreView - a screen that pops when you win (or loose)
+ - there is also a ScoreView - a screen that pops when you win (or loose)

-10. Its fun.
+11. Bonus : Its fun!

     - i really enjoy playing it.

     - where I come from you need 7 points to win at Air Hockey ! think you got what it takes ? :P

     - (you can always easly change that in the AppSettings)

 ------------------------------------
 Notes :